Sesuit Harbor House Lodging

-During our stay at Sesuit Harbor House, we enjoyed excellent food and drink at three great dining venues:
+During my stay at Sesuit Harbor House, I enjoyed excellent food and drink at three great dining venues:

 - Sesuit Harbor Cafe: A classic Cape Cod clam shack with picnic benches overlooking the Marina.
 Delicious Lobster Rolls.
 (Note: Cash Only, ATM is on premise.)

 - The Pheasant: Refined American cuisine with French influences in a 250-year-old farmhouse.
 Don’t miss the amazing, creative cocktails.